Professor Robert Logie (PhD FRSE FBPsS FPsyS)

 Brief biography

 Professor Logie obtained his BSc in Psychology from the University of Aberdeen, UK in 1976, and his PhD in Psychology from University College London in 1981.
 From 1980-1986 he was a post-doctoral researcher at the Medical Research Council Applied Psychology Unit, Cambridge, UK, and from 1987-2003 he returned to the Psychology Department at the University of Aberdeen as a lecturer, then senior lecturer, then Anderson Professor and Head of Department (1997-2002).
-From 1995-2006, he was also adjunct professor of Cognitive Psychology at the University of Bergen, Norway.
-Since 2004 he has been Professor of Human Cognitive Neuroscience at the University of Edinburgh, UK.
+From 1995-2006, he was also adjunct Professor of Cognitive Psychology at the University of Bergen, Norway.
+From 2004-2023 he was Professor of Human Cognitive Neuroscience at the University of Edinburgh, UK.
 His teaching and research are in the area of human memory and how it changes across the adult lifespan, with a special interest in working memory.
 In 2015 he was Chair of the European Research Council panel for Human Mind and Its Complexity, was the first non north-American to be elected Chair of the Governing Board of the Psychonomic Society, and was made an Honorary Life Member of the European Society for Cognitive Psychology.
 In 2021 he was appointed as member of the Psychology, Psychiatry, and Neuroscience panel for the UK-wide evaluation of research, the REF.
 In 2022 he was elected by the UK Experimental Psychology Society as the 51st Bartlett Lecturer for lifetime contributions to Experimental Psychology.
+He retired from the University of Edinburgh on 31st December 2023, but as Professor Emeritus he remains active in research, academic publications, and research evaluation.

 Representative publications